Equilibration of objective observables in a dynamical model of quantum measurements: Objectivity via dynamical equilibration of closed systems

 \subsection{Objectivity of measurement outcomes}

 Any reasonable model of a quantum measurement must reproduce its key features: irreversibility, and the stability and objectivity of outcomes.
 Objectivity of measurement outcomes was defined in the context of Quantum Darwinism (QD) as information that is independently accessible to multiple observers, without perturbing the system under consideration \cite{zurek2009quantum}.
 Classical mechanics satisfies this definition, whereas in quantum mechanics, properties of a system are not objective until after a measurement has occurred.
 A model of quantum measurement must therefore be able to explain how non-objective quantum states can irreversibly produce objective measurement outcomes.
 In the conventional picture of quantum measurement as a `wavefunction collapse', post-measurement objectivity is imposed as a postulate.
-The theory of QD was developed to understand how our objective classical world emerges from non-objective quantum systems, without imposing this assumption `from above', and has been investigated in many physical scenarios, both theoretically \cite{blume2008quantum,riedel2010quantum,riedel2011redundant} and experimentally \cite{unden2019revealing,kwiatkowski2021appearance, ciampini2018experimental,chen2018emergence,chisholm2021witnessing}.
+The theory of QD was developed to understand how our objective classical world emerges from non-objective quantum systems, without imposing this assumption `from above', and has been investigated in many physical scenarios, both theoretically \cite{blume2008quantum,riedel2010quantum,riedel2011redundant} and experimentally \cite{unden2019revealing,kwiatkowski2021appearance, ciampini2018experimental,chen2019emergence,chisholm2021witnessing}.
+In this paradigm, the coupling between the system and the observer systems is uncontrolled and time-independent.
+This contrasts with, models such as the von Neumann model, which considers a ``premeasurement''~\cite{busch1996quantum}, namely a coherently-controlled interaction over a finite length of time that couples the system of interest to a single degree of freedom of a detector.
+The observer systems described above subsumes such a detector -- the measurement apparatus is any complex system coupled to the system of interest in a way that is conditional in the measurement basis.